VincentWei/MiniGUI/README.md

 ### What's MiniGUI

-MiniGUI is a mature cross-platform windowing system and a GUI (Graphics User Interface) support system for embedded systems and smart IoT devices.
-This is the version 5.0.x of MiniGUI maintained by WEI Yongming.
+MiniGUI is a modern and mature cross-platform window system for embedded systems or smart IoT devices.
+This is the version 5.0.x of MiniGUI maintained by FMSoft.

 MiniGUI is released under GPLv3 and the dual-licensing applies to commercial use.